 This program has an open deadline.

-However, applications should be received within two weeks of the paper's acceptance and before the actual travel.
+However, applications should preferably be received within three weeks of the paper's acceptance and definitely before the actual travel.

 Other sources of funding